com-480-data-visualization/scion-babylon/README.md

 ### Related work
 > - What others have already done with the data?
-The lab that created the first data focused on answering the following questions :
+The lab that created the first data(set?) focused on answering the following questions :
     Who are the bestselling authors of the early twenty-first century?
     What are the bestselling titles?
     Which publishers have the greatest success selling in international markets?